Osaka's heart of streetwear and third-wave coffee is ideal for shopping, people watching and street food

 Amerikamura (often shortened to "Amemura") has been Osaka's center of youth culture and style since the early 1970's, constantly evolving to stay ahead of the trends, much like Tokyo's Harajuku.
 Amemura is located just north of Dotonbori .
 Start at Sankaku-koen Park (Triangle Park), to see a mix of skaters, fashionistas and up-and-coming comedians.
 Amerikamura is lively on weekends, when people flock to the area to shop for sneakers, vinyl records and vintage clothes, and try out the latest cafes.
 Evenings center around live music, clubs and intimate bars.

 How to Get There

-You can reach Amerikamura by train.
+You can reach Amerikamura by train and on foot.